oracle-livelabs/pts/ac-with-ucp/introduction/introduction.md

 The demo program allows to interrupt a transaction at will and show whether or not it is transparently replayed on a different node of the RAC.

-Estimated Workshop Time: 2 hours (This estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.)
+Estimated Workshop Time: 2 hours (this estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.)

 ### Objectives

 This workshop has three objectives:

-* Understand how to configure the client-server Environment (database services, connection pool, etc.)
+* Understand how to best configure the client-server Environment (database services, connection pool, etc.)
 * Show Application Continuity in action
 * Show how to use database services and Application Continuity for Planned Maintenance

-The demo program allows to interrupt a transaction at will and show whether or not it is transparently replayed on a different node of the RAC.

 ### Prerequisites